rseah145/smw-term2/Journal_3_notes/Section A.md

 <br>

-The reason that the client needs to send/resend a copy of their file server ticket each time they want to access the file server
+The reason that the client needs to send/resend a copy of their file server ticket each time they want to access the file server is so that the file server does not need to store